Horiba

 Horiba, Ltd. (堀場製作所, Kabushiki-gaisha Horiba Seisaku-sho) is a Japanese manufacturer of precision instruments for measurement and analysis.
 They make instruments that measure and analyze automobile exhaust gas (80% share of the world market), and environmental, medical and scientific applications.

 Horiba is one of the top 25 analytical and life sciences instrumentation companies in the world.

-The group has been involved in measurement technology for more than 50 years.
+The group has been involved in measurement technology since October 1945.
 It is diversified in 5 different sectors: automotive tests systems (36% activity), environmental (11%), medical (17%), semiconductor (19%) and scientific fields (17%).
 Today, the group, chaired by Atsushi Horiba, gathers 5,965 employees worldwide and generated 1 294 million of dollars in 2014.

 The motto of HORIBA Ltd. is "Joy and Fun".